-Anderson arrived at the fourth casualty, who had also sustained bilateral leg amputations.
+Anderson arrived at the fourth casualty, who also had sustained bilateral leg amputations.
 Again, he applied manual pressure to the femoral arteries with both knees while waiting for additional tourniquets.
-He reached for one off of the casualty's equipment and yelled to a fellow Ranger for another.
+He reached for one off the casualty's equipment and yelled to a fellow Ranger for another.
 After the tourniquets were applied, Anderson assessed the remaining injuries to the casualty and began prepping him for evacuation.
-An aid and litter team arrived, and with his instruction, loaded the casualty onto the litter.
-Anderson then accounted for the two urgent casualties, relocated the para-rescue jumper to the first casualty, and moved to his element to the landing zone.
+An aid and litter team arrived, and with his instruction, he loaded the casualty onto the litter.
+Anderson then accounted for the two urgent casualties, relocated the pararescue jumper to the first casualty and moved his element to the landing zone.

 When the aircraft had loaded the casualties, Anderson conducted a casualty handover with the flight surgeon onboard.
 He continued treating en route to the combat support hospital on the fourth casualty.